nobiot/org-transclusion/README.md

 Deactivate transclusion with `org-transclusion-deactivate`.
 This should remove the transcluded contents, and bring back the original links.
 The header should also disappear.

-## Update and save transclusions
+## Save transclusions
-Transcluded content is a copy from the transclusion sources.
+Transcluded content is a text clone of transclusion sources.
 The only difference is that it is under an overlay to indicate that it is a transcluded content.

 The overlay holds the information about its provenance.

-The library differentiates `update` and `save` transclusion sources.
-Update only insert back the edited content, while `save` does update and save the source buffer to file.

-Save the current buffer; the hooks will be triggered to save the sources of all the transclusions in the current buffer.
+Save the current buffer when transclusion is active.
+The hooks will be triggered to save the sources of all the transclusions in the current buffer.

 When you switch to another buffer, two things should happen:
 1. Transcluded contents disappear